kailash-manasarovar/statement/docs/timeline/2023/october.md

 - Even though I don't have the full picture of what's happening to me in Dénia, at the level of my nervous system, I recognize that what I'm seeing online comes from the same source as that which is happening to me.
 - In Israel, countless civilian barbarians are revealing their true nature for the world to see, while in Dénia countless Spanish and gitano barbarians are getting *as close* as they can to the same thing, and hiding themselves at the same time.
 - Cowards!
 Each and every one of them.
-- I later find out that the Jewish people in Israel on Sabbath, who could not look at their phones because of Jewish law, were wondering why the Arabs were looking at their phones so excitedly.
 - Never again is now.

 [![Never again is now](../../content/tweets/october-2023/never-again-is-now.png)](https://x.com/1FRGVN/status/1714685047117132195)